Robinhoeh/smoothie-app/src/components/notes.md

  - When you access data and loop over that's already nested inside of an array, use the INDEX that VUE gives you for the KEY
  - Slug is a URL friendly version the title of the current path/page

- #### Delete smoothie button
+ #### Delete smoothie
  - Add the delete icon
  - Attach delete function
  - Need to know which smoothie we are deleting
   - Pass that specific smoothie function using the .id from current smoothie iteration
  - When deleting an item, we need to let the DATA know we are taking away an item
  - Reference the data, smoothie array,  THEN update it with the new array
-  - The id being passed in is the id being clicked on - filter checks if that id EXISTS in the original array - if condition is FALSE or is equal to the same id being passed, it takes it out of original array, if smoothie.id is NOT equal or TRUE to id being passed in, it leaves it in original array
+  - The id being passed in is the id being clicked on - filter checks if that id EXISTS in the original array - if condition is FALSE and is equal to the same id being passed, it takes it out of original array, if smoothie.id is NOT equal or TRUE to id being passed in, it leaves it in original array

- - We update the back end first, delete the item from the DB  - THEN - update the local smoothies array
+ - We update the back end first, delete the item from the DB  - THEN - update the local smoothies array locally, updating the FE display

  #### Accessing DB
  - Import from firestore
  - export from init.js
  - Import to index.vue